-DisposableHero Posted February 18 Report Share Posted February 18 Yeah, if you assign more than one subfleet to a flight, then your block time calculations should be able to cover all of those subfleets for that particular flight.
+DisposableHero Posted February 18 Report Posted February 18 Yeah, if you assign more than one subfleet to a flight, then your block time calculations should be able to cover all of those subfleets for that particular flight.
 We are getting into the same problem in real world too If a schedule is based on for our narrow body fleet, but in cases we use our wide body fleet, block times (thus airport slots etc) become a problem.
 Same applies to phpvms v7 too.
 It will be ok though for generic wide body fleets as they most fly with speeds close to each other.
 I am using some custom functions to generate block times (flight_time in phpvms v7) for my flights if they are no based on real world schedules.
 Back in time, someone was working on providing some auto created csv files to import flights which are based on real world airline schedules, but that project is trashed and he never finished it.
 So even if someone is working on something like that, it is not publicly known.
 Good luck PS; Block Time = taxi out + flight time + taxi in + some little margin/rounding Flight Time = pure flight time (EET, estimated elapsed time) I am using phpvms v7's flight_time as "block time" and consider my taxi times in it, opposite is possible of course but it may need some tricks in simbrief form to send proper block times to sb via api.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts